Out & About | Calendar | Journal Gazette

 Auburn Cord Duesenberg Automobile Museum – “Duesenberg: The Evolution of America's Finest Motorcar” exhibit, featuring eight Duesenberg vehicles and two engines; 1600 S. Wayne St., Auburn; info at 260-925-1444 or www.automobilemuseum.org.
 Free museum admission for current serving military personnel and their families through Sept.
 6 as part of the Blue Star Museums initiative.

 The Old Fort – 10 a.m. to 5 p.m.
 Wednesday through Saturday and noon to 4 p.m.
-Sunday; through Aug.
-1; staff available for tours and questions; soldiers on Saturdays and Sundays and craftspeople work each Thursday; free admission; presented by Historic Fort Wayne.
+Sunday; through Sunday; staff available for tours and questions; soldiers talk about their daily lives on Saturdays and Sundays and local craftspeople work each Thursday; free admission; presented by Historic Fort Wayne.

 FRIDAY AND SATURDAY